 Whilst one 'index ulcer' will be identified which will be the subject of wound tracing, photography and healing assessment, treatment of other ulcer sites may affect the index ulcer.
 Therefore, if infection is suspected in a non-index ulcer site, any samples for microbiology investigations taken will use the randomised sampling strategy, where practical / clinically acceptable.
 In order to maintain compliance with the randomised sampling strategy, participants will be provided with a trial information card to present to any clinician with responsibility for treating their foot ulcers to ensure that compliance with the sampling strategy is maintained.
+From 10th October 2022, any wound samples taken from ulcers requiring further sampling will be as per local guidelines and clinical judgement.

-The intervention period is defined as time from randomisation to a minimum of week 52 (or a maximum of week 104 where the participant has been randomised more than 104 weeks before the end of the recruitment period).
+The intervention period is defined as time from randomisation to a minimum of week 52 (or a maximum of week 104 for relevant participants recruited prior to 10th October 2022).
+From 10th October 2022, participants will complete up to a maximum of 52 week follow up.